omnetpp/omnetpp/doc/src/userguide/launcher.rst

       Batch execution and progress feedback during simulation are only supported when using :guilabel:`Cmdenv`.

 -  :guilabel:`Allow multiple processes`: With batch execution, it is possible to tell the launcher to keep two or more simulations running at a time or to start a new simulation process after a certain number of runs executed.
-This way you can take advantage of multiple CPUs or CPU cores.
+This way, you can take advantage of multiple CPUs or CPU cores.
 You can set the number of CPUs to use and the number of runs to execute in a single process.

    .. warning::

-      Use this option only if your simulation is CPU-limited and you have enough physical RAM to support all of the processes at the same time.
+      Use this option only if your simulation is CPU-limited, and you have enough physical RAM to support all of the processes at the same time.
 Do not set it higher than the number of physical processors or cores you have in your machine.